 SDG&E is in no way affiliated with any of these resources, they are simply listed as suggestions.

 Testing Strategies: Physical Abilities Assessment

-The Electric Line Assistant Physical Abilities Assessment measures muscular strength, endurance, flexibility, pole climbing, and mechanical ability.
+The Electrician Assistant Physical Abilities Assessment measures muscular strength, endurance, and flexibility.
 Listed below are strategies that may help to improve your success.

 Muscular Strength Training: